mtcp-stack/mtcp/README.md

    your package based on your own hardware configuration.
 We tested the mTCP stack on Intel Xeon E5-2690 (x86_64) machine with Intel 82599 Ethernet adapters (10G).
-We used the following steps in the dpdk-setup.sh script for our setup:
+We used the following steps in the setup.sh script for our setup:

-     - Press [13] to compile the package
+     - Press [9] to compile the package
-     - Press [16] to install the driver
+     - Press [12] to install the driver
-     - Press [20] to setup 1024 2MB hugepages
+     - Press [16] to setup 1024 2MB hugepages
-     - Press [22] to register the Ethernet ports
+     - Press [18] to register the Ethernet ports
-     - Press [33] to quit the tool
+     - Press [30] to quit the tool

    - check that DPDK package creates a new directory of compiled libraries.
-For x86_64 machines, the new subdirectory should be *dpdk-16.11/x86_64-native-linuxapp-gcc*
+For x86_64 machines, the new subdirectory should be *dpdk-2.0.0/x86_64-native-linuxapp-gcc*

    - only those devices will work with DPDK drivers that are listed on this page: http://dpdk.org/doc/nics.
 Please make sure that your